 The two families at the forefront of the claim are relatives of Klassen, a London homemaker who was left disabled by a crash on the highway in 2007, and Sholer, who died in a 2017 crash on the RHVP.

-The suit draws much of its evidence from a 2013 Tradewind Scientific report, which analyzed friction levels on the parkway and suggested some safety issues with the roadway.
+The action draws much of its evidence from a 2013 Tradewind Scientific report, which analyzed friction levels on the parkway and suggested some safety issues with the roadway.

 The audit recommended “remedial actions” and an investigation of the asphalt after friction values were discovered to be “below or well below” U.K. safety standards, which were used as a benchmark in the study.